 Participants, will learn from Jennifer's personal experience with EMDR, therapy, medication, self-help practices and some techniques she's developed, how to move forward in a positive direction.

-This workshop ends with an action plan approach where those in attendance take an inventory of themselves.
-Jennifer provides information that allows you to make the decision to take any steps you feel could improve the quality of your work/home life or overall well being.
+This workshop ends with Jennnifer's Action GamePlan where those in attendance take an inventory of themselves.
+Jennifer provides information that allows those in attendance to make the best personal decisions and take any steps needed to improve the quality of thier work/home life or overall well being.

 "As a police officer, we, unfortunately, see people in the worst points of their life.
 It’s difficult to stay afloat and see that there is good in the world.
 Jennifer was that light for me.
 Her strength, her compassion, has proven to me that good always triumphs over evil.
 She took the worst time in her life and turned it around to give lives back to the people she speaks to.
 I have become a better officer after hearing Jennifer speak. . .
 Not only has Jennifer shown me that my job matters, but I can also apply it to my personal life as well.
 I believe every officer needs to see Jennifer speak because it proves that our jobs truly matter, it truly does save lives."